 Five years into the past of The DCnU superheroes are just emerging and the people of the world wonder whether to trust them.
 Flashing forward, some of those same heroes band together to face Darkseid--a warlord from the planet called Apokolips--when he arrives to conquer Earth.

 The League of this New Earth drops "America" from it's name and its members are slightly younger and less experienced than they were in previous versions.
 In addition, Cyborg replaced Martian Manhunter as one of the seven founders of the Justice League, with the latter being a member of Stormwatch instead.

-There will be a new Justice League of America team in a new comic.
-The line-up includes:
+There was a new Justice League of America team in a new comic.
+The line-up included:

 This league was formed by the likes of Amanda Waller and ARGUS to create a more obedient league that would answer the calls of the government and its people to protect and serve America.
 But that is not the only reason for these unlikely heroes to join, as their main purpose is to combat the original league (Justice League.)
 The team's origin is a simple one as they confronted personally by Steve Trevor to make an offer that they would dare not refuse, some blackmail.